DiscoveringGodot/1_First_Steps/README.md

 3 concatenate a string variable

 #### After watching (learning outcomes)…
-You'll be able to start a new project, create a script and print informatio to the console.
+You'll be able to start a new project, create a script and print information to the console.

 ### 6 Section 1 Wrap Up
 #### In this video (objectives)…